dstroms/react-firebase-file-uploader-fork/README.md

 # react-firebase-file-uploader

 A file uploader for react that uploads images, videos and other files to your firebase storage.
+This is a fork of https://www.npmjs.com/package/react-firebase-file-uploader.

 ## Props